BlockBuilder57/xenomods/docs/config.md

 ## Config

-xenomods has an optional TOML config file located on the SD card.
-By default, the file does not exist, but can be created at `sd:/config/xenomods/config.toml`.
+Xenomods has an optional TOML config file located on the SD card.
+The file is not packaged with releases, but can be created at `sd:/config/xenomods/config.toml`.

 ---